docsReading time: 3 minutes

 Meta Components

 In the LITIENGINE, the game logic is decoupled from the framerate and run in a separate loop.
 The same applies to the player input.
-For these purposes, the engine provides three different loops which have their designated purpose.
+The engine internally manages two separate loops that prevent them from interfering with each other.

 Composition